 No matter what you are working on, there are only a few things that are truly important.
 Being productive is about maintaining a steady, average speed on a few things, not maximum speed on everything.

 It involves working smarter, not harder.
 It means refining processes, speeding up workflows, and reducing the chances of interruptions.

-While certain skills might be career-specific, the following 14 ways can increase our efficiency at work regardless of what industry you are in.
+While certain skills might be career-specific, the following 13 ways can increase our efficiency at work regardless of what industry we are in.

 1. Set Achievable Goals

 Setting goals is a good thing.
 It is an effective way to improve our efficiency at work as goals shape our actions and decisions.
-But not all goals are created equal.
+However, not all goals are created equal.

 Working with entrepreneurs, I have found that many like to set goals that are merely dreams in disguise.
 Napoleon Hill best explained the difference between the two when he said, “Goals are dreams with a deadline.”

 The key to setting goals is to remember the acronym S.T.A.G., which stands for short-term achievable goals—the keyword being achievable.
 Unattainable goals, on the other hand, lead to disappointment.
 A goal also needs to be clear so that everyone involved understands precisely how to go about achieving it.